hetznercloud/terraform-provider-hcloud/docs/data-sources/primary_ip.md

   See the Primary IPs API documentation https://docs.hetzner.cloud/reference/cloud#tag/primary-ips for more details.
   Deprecations
   datacenter attribute
-  The datacenter attribute is deprecated, use the location attribute instead.
+  The datacenter attribute is marked for removal since v1.67.0, you must use the location attribute instead.
-  See our the API changelog https://docs.hetzner.cloud/changelog#2025-12-16-phasing-out-datacenters for more details.
+  See our deprecation https://docs.hetzner.cloud/changelog#2025-12-16-phasing-out-datacenters and removal https://docs.hetzner.cloud/changelog#2026-07-01-removing-datacenters changelog for more details.
-  -> Please upgrade to v1.58.0+ of the provider to avoid issues once the Hetzner Cloud API no longer accepts and returns the datacenter attribute.
 ---

 # hcloud_primary_ip (Data Source)